Can I Leave the State While on Workers’ Comp?

 How to Receive Medical Treatment and Ensure It’s Covered While You’re Out of State

-Remember, when you leave the state and your doctor, you’re going to another state with physicians who probably won’t be willing to become providers under the WA L&I medical provider system.
+Remember, when you leave the state and your doctor permanently, you’re going to another state with physicians who probably won’t be willing to become providers under the WA L&I medical provider system.

 The only likely exception to this may be in Oregon and Idaho, where you may find SOME doctors who work within the Washington L&I doctors’ network.